Hutton Companies: Philanthropy

-Company Overview
+Operations

 As a long-term investment company, as well as a developer, Hutton acquires land, develops plans, secures entitlements, arranges financing and manages the construction of projects, primarily for its account and at times in conjunction with select partners or institutions.

 In addition to master-planned business communities and luxury apartments, Hutton is known for providing turnkey facilities for public agencies including development, property management and the ability to arrange entire financing packages.

-Client Base

-Companies or public agencies requiring build-to-suit commercial or industrial property, prospective investors, and individual residential or commercial tenants.
+Its clients were companies or public agencies requiring build-to-suit commercial or industrial property, prospective investors, and individual residential or commercial tenants.